zilexa/Homeserver/filesystem/README.md

 If your boot drive is large enough, you can use a folder on it for caching of your data drives.
 If you have a secondary SSD, you can dedicate that one fully.
 Please read about [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching) solution.
 We use this solution because it is extremely easy to understand, to setup and to use.
 BtrFS does not support tiered caching by itself.
 MergerFS can run atop any filesystem to create a simple union of your drives.

-## Scenario 1 With a cache
+## Scenario 1 With tiered caching via MergerFS pool.
 - You can use existing disks with data on it, in different sizes.
 BTRFS filesystem is recommended.
 Not required.
 - new files will be created on the SSD cache drive or folder (instead of the data disks pool) if certain conditions are met (such as free space).
 - Files that haven't been modified for X days will be moved to the data disks pool.
 - MergerFS runs on top of the BTRFS disks in "user-space".
 It's flexible, you maintain direct disk access.
 2 pools: one with, one without the SSD or cache folder.
 Nightly, data from the cache drive is copied to the pool without the cache folder.
+- Note: instead of having seperate data disks pooled by MergerFS. you can also create a RAID0 BTRFS data array and pool it via MergerFS with the ssd cache.
+I would prefer this if the documentation would be clear whether you loose all data if 1 disk in the BTRFS RAID0 array fails (it is not clear to me).

-## Scenario 2 Without a cache: multiple choices
+## Scenario 2 No MergerFS, no tiered caching: multiple choices
 - You can use existing disks with data only if they were already BTRFS formatted.
 - New files always go to the data disks pool.
 You don't need MergerFS, you can create a BTRFS filesystem that spans disks.
 - Recommended to use the btrfs default:
 Default (with SnapRAID): Stripe the data and mirror the file system metadata across several devices: Use part of the space for data (since metadata is mirrored).
 Raid0 (with SnapRAID): Stripe both the file system data and metadata across several devices: use all space for data (no mirroring).
 RAID1: Mirror both the file system data and metadata across several devices: use half of the total space for data (since everything is mirrored).
 - Pick your evil.
 RAID1 is most secure but only useful if you have plenty of disks.
-Otherwise, go for default or RAID0.
+Otherwise, go for default or choose RAID0 if you can confirm my last note in Scenario1.
 - For benefits of SnapRAID versus RAID1: [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit).

 ### Step 1: